ukcs485gFall2022/final-project-client-seunadekunle/README.md

 <!--
 Describe at least 3 features you want to add in the future before releasing your app in the app-store -->
-1. feature one
-Add a rudimentary social network feature where users can follow each other
+1. Add a rudimentary social network feature where users can follow each other - Users can follow other users
-2. feature two
-3. feature three
+2. Add UI changes for a dark theme and Implement a more flexible CareView - Developing a Care feed that would allow for grouping by care plans within a certain and integrate calculated data such as a TrackScore and user info (followers)
+3. Calculate trackScore using a more complex algorithm which will take into account streaks, time of completion, and other factors.

 ## Challenges faced while developing
 <!--
 Describe any challenges you faced with learning Swift, your baseline app, or adding features.
 You can describe how you overcame them.
 -->
+One challenge was in implementing the trackScore feature was to find a way to trigger it, upload the changed value to the Parse Server.
+The main agent for doing this was the CareViewModel which was created and then passed through.
+To solve a warning involving background threads and the @Publisher variable changing the trackScore variable had to be done on the main thread since it was published this was done using Dispatch.main.async instead of other options that failed such receive(on:) and onReceive only.

 ## Setup Your Parse Server